MethHelp is now The Level, a straight up guide for people who use drugs.

 These pipes will prevent you from getting cuts or burns when using.
 If you have a pipe that has a broken edge it is best to avoid using it.
 If you can, use a mouthpiece so you don't burn your lips on the pipe.
 Avoid sharing pipes with others as this can spread disease and infection.

 Meth can be tested at a drug checking clinic with a spectrometer.
-If you plan on injecting meth, a drug checking clinic may also test it for fentanyl with a testing strip, You can also test meth yourself with reagent tests that you can buy from places like Cosmic and The Hemp Store in New Zealand.
-You can also buy fentanyl test strips from these stores.
+If you plan on injecting meth, a drug checking clinic may also test it for fentanyl with a testing strip.
+You can also test meth yourself with reagent tests that you can buy from places like Cosmic and The Hemp Store in New Zealand.

 If you're thinking about cutting down, MethHelp offers free and confidential nationwide phone counselling.
 Call 0800 METH HELP (0800 638 443) or you can refer yourself via their website.